Arizona State League: History

 Miami was declared the winner of the seventh game of the 1929 Finals after a league meeting.
 The seventh game ended in the darkness with Bisbee ahead 14–13 in the 9th inning as thousands of Miami fans were on the field and throwing cushions.
-The game was stopped at that point and declared a “no contest” by league president Fred Joyce.
+The game was stopped at that point and declared a “no contest” by league president Joyce.
 Both teams appealed Joyce’s decision.
 At a league meeting on October 27, 1929, Miami was awarded the title in a 2-to-1 vote by the other three teams.

 In 1930, their final season of play, Wilford S. Sullinger became the Arizona State League president.
-The El Paso Texans of El Paso, Texas, joined the six–team league, replacing the Mesa Jewels.
-At a league meeting on February 2, 1930, following a presentation, El Paso was awarded a franchise (over the Arizona cities of Mesa, Jerome, Clarksdale, Nogales and Douglas), even though the nearest team was Bisbee at 284 miles and Phoenix was 430 miles.
+The El Paso Texans of El Paso, Texas, joined the six-team league, replacing Mesa.
+At a league meeting on February 2, 1930, following a presentation, El Paso was awarded a franchise (over the Arizona cities of Mesa, Jerome, Clarksdale, Nogales, and Douglas), even though the nearest team was Bisbee at 284 miles and Phoenix was 430 miles.
 The 1930 Arizona State League was split into two half-seasons.
 Phoenix and Globe tied for the 1st half title and Bisbee won the second half title.
-The overall standings were led by Bisbee (60–45), followed by the El Paso Texans (58–47), Phoenix Senators (58–47), Globe Bears (56–49), Tucson Cowboys (45–60) and Miami Miners (38–67).
-In a Playoff, Globe defeated Phoenix 3 games to 0 for the first half title.
-In the 1930 Arizona State League Finals, Bisbee and Globe were tied at 3 games each when Bisbee won on a forfeit after Globe refused to play in Bisbee on September 17, 1930.
+The overall standings were led by Bisbee (60–45), followed by the El Paso Texans (58–47), Phoenix Senators (58–47), Globe Bears (56–49), Tucson Cowboys (45–60), and Miami Miners (38–67).
+In a playoff, Globe defeated Phoenix 3 games to 0 for the first half title.
+In the 1930 finals, Bisbee and Globe were tied at 3 games each when Bisbee won on a forfeit after Globe refused to play in Bisbee on September 17.

 In the 1930 Finals, with the teams tied 3 games each, controversy ensued.
-After Globe and Bisbee could not agree on a location for the seventh game, league president Wilfred Sullinger ruled the game would be played in Bisbee.
+After Globe and Bisbee could not agree on a location for the seventh game, league president Sullinger ruled the game would be played in Bisbee.
 In response, Globe president Al Floyd, citing finances in traveling to Bisbee, offered to play the game at a neutral site or to have the location decided by a coin flip.
 Sullinger reinforced that the seventh game was to be played in Bisbee and that Bisbee would be the league champion should Globe not play the game.
 Bisbee president C.T.
 Knapp noted the series had total revenues over $4,000 and Bisbee offered to pay half of the Globe travel expenses to Bisbee.
 Floyd and Globe ultimately refused to travel to play in Bisbee and the Bisbee Bees were declared the champions by forfeit.

-After the 1930 season, the Arizona State League, with the continued addition of the El Paso franchise, changed their name and evolved into the 1931 Class D level Arizona–Texas League, with Wilford S. Sullinger remaining as president of the newly named league.
-The Bisbee Bees, El Paso Texans, Globe Bears, Phoenix Senators and Tucson Missions continued play in 1931, joined by the Nogales Internationals.
+After the 1930 season, the Arizona State League, with the continued addition of the El Paso franchise, changed their name and evolved into the 1931 Class D level Arizona–Texas League, with Sullinger remaining as president of the newly named league.
+The Bisbee Bees, El Paso Texans, Globe Bears, Phoenix Senators, and Tucson Missions continued play in 1931, joined by the Nogales Internationals.